Introducing SoapUI Pro:

 - Execute the test suite by clicking on the run icon

-(Click image for enlarged view)
+(Click on the image for an enlarged view)

 Coverage feature focuses on functional tests, mock services and HTTP monitor scenarios.
 It also covers project level, test suite and test case levels as can be seen below:

-SOAP and REST Services:
+SOAP and REST Services

 Representational State Transfer services (REST) are an alternative to SOAP because of their lighter control.
 For instance, if we use any script such as JavaScript with SOAP, we will have to prepare XML structure accordingly- which might be harder.

 REST does not have complexities as it supports CSV, JSON and RSS format.
-So we can get the output data for REST services in the above-mentioned formats.
-Please see the screenshot below for REST services in SoapUI Pro.
+We can get the output data for REST services in the above-mentioned formats.
+Please see screenshot below for REST services for Soap UI Pro.

 - Platform, language and transport independent as it does not require HTTP